codeComet/chrome-extensions/README.md

 - [x] This stops scrolling back and forth in a page while you're reading a content or seeing a diagram.

-### Unsplash chrome extension
+### Unsplashed chrome extension
-- [x] Search for images on unsplash and download them in high resolution.
+- [x] Search for images on unsplash and pexels and download them in high resolution.
 - [x] Give custom width and height property if required.